-U. T. System Office of HUB Programs is responsible for the implementation of the HUB program at U. T. System Administration and provides functional staff expertise and support to the fourteen campuses as needed.
+U. T. System Office of HUB Programs is responsible for the implementation of the HUB program at U. T. System Administration and provides functional staff expertise and support to the thirteen campuses as needed.
 HUB Office staff are available to assist HUB contractors interested in pursuing contracts with the U. T. System.
 HUB contractors are encouraged to contact them for guidance.
+They care about you and the success of your business, and will help you develop your professional relationships with owner representatives and construction delivery professionals.